neothink-dao/neothink.io/docs/user-guide.md

 4. Register to receive Zoom links and calendar invitations
 5. Set reminders and add to your personal schedule

-## Test User Feedback
+## Feedback & Support

-As one of our first 100+ test users, your feedback is invaluable:
+We value your feedback and are here to help:
 1. Use the "Feedback" button available on every page
 2. Report any issues through the Help Center
-3. Participate in scheduled user testing sessions
+3. Share your suggestions and ideas
-4. Complete the weekly survey to help shape the platform's future
+4. Help shape the platform's future through our feedback system

 ## Support